XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 Examples

-* Add example utilizing scikit-learn
+* Add example notebook using classifier-based interfaces and implementations with scikit-learn on the MNIST dataset.

 Fixes
 -----